UConn becomes 1st FBS program to cancel football over virus - WHIZ News

 Connecticut Gov. Ned Lamont had expressed reluctance to allow the football team to travel to any state with a high virus infection rate.
 He said the team would be subject to the state’s 14-day quarantine rule upon its return to Storrs from away games.

-Connecticut, New York and New Jersey have travel advisories that require visitors from more than 30 states and Puerto Rico to quarantine for 14 days, with certain exceptions.
+Connecticut, New York and New Jersey have travel advisories that require visitors from 34 states and Puerto Rico to quarantine for 14 days, with certain exceptions.

 UConn officials said they will be reaching out to season ticket holders in the coming days to explain refunds and other options.